 The spirit paused for a second and looked between them.
 "I wonder, just how weak are the humans of the present?"
 The spirit looked around to check if there anyone nearby the grunt it had chosen as its victim.
 After making sure the lone grunt was indeed alone, it flew at him and entered his body.

 The grunt gasped as his eyes widened and turned dull.
 Within seconds the possession was complete.
 But the spirit had no real intention to keep it.
 Dark power began to surge from within the astral projected soul, and suddenly a whirlwind of dark Aura enveloped the body, burning the helpless human into nothingness in a few short instants.

 The spirit gazed solemnly as the dark Aura began to consume the corpse until nothing remained.
-"It's been a while since I got to kill anything… that was fun.
-Short, but fun," it said to itself.
+"That's it?
+No ability to resist or fight off the possession at all, no resistance to a basic dark-type attack, no resistance to anything.
+Just powerless flesh and bone," it said to itself.
 "What a pitiful shame, humans have become very weak and fragile in this era," the spirit commented sadly, in order to sustain the weak astral projection; it only had a minimal fraction of its power projected, which even minimal was enough to kill a human.

 The spirit gazed quietly at the water city below him, immediately noting something was very wrong.
 "I can't… I can't sense Latios' power!"
 It screeched in shock, in its place, it sensed… something different, even if it couldn't quite get it.